 By age four they had starred in three Hollywood feature films.
 Even Shirley Temple had her own set of Dionne quintuplet dolls.

-Theirs was the most publicized childhood in history, yet sifting though the vast troves of archival sources — both digital and physical — is yielding new insights that are making it possible to reconstruct their unprecedented upbringing with fresh depth and subtlety.
 How Yvonne, Annette, Cécile, Émilie, and Marie Dionne managed to survive and eventually thrive amidst a whirlwind of controversy is a testament to their strength, resilience, and the indelible bond of their unique sisterhood.